Photo above: French car manufacturer Peugeot

 Famous private medical and biological research institute, founded in

-1887, by Louis Pasteur, the man who discovered penicillin.
+1887, by Louis Pasteur, the man who discovered the technique of vaccination.
 The

 institute is one of the world's leading research laboratories in its